approvals/ApprovalTests.cpp/doc/how_tos/UseTheFmtLibraryToPrintObjects.md

 ### Bring your own

 ApprovalTests assumes you will add the {fmt} library **before** including `ApprovalTests.hpp`.
 As such it makes no assumptions about fmt.
+We suggest you read [their docs](https://fmt.dev/latest/usage.html).

-If you would like to see we added fmt to our build, check out:
+If you would like to see how we added fmt to our build, check out:

 <!-- snippet: fmt_cmake -->
 <a id='snippet-fmt_cmake'/></a>